 What Else You Should Know

-Cost: The kit -- three DVDs and the Nutrition Guide & Workbook -- will set you back $59.85 if you buy it through the plan’s web site, and more if you buy it elsewhere.
+Cost: The kit -- three DVDs and the Nutrition Guide & Workbook -- will set you back $49.99.
+The plan shut down their website and now sells through The Book Nook and Facebook, as well as on Amazon.
 The diet recommends organic foods, which typically cost more than conventional foods.

 What Dr. Michael Smith Says:

 Does It Work?

 There isn’t any research specifically on the P.I.N.K. diet, but the low-calorie diet mixed with vigorous exercise will certainly drop the pounds.
 Overall, the diet includes foods that are not only low in calories but also rich in nutrients, and it limits bad stuff that puts on the pounds.
 The key is whether you can stick with the very low calories initially and the intense exercise that comes later in the program.

 Losing weight helps control diabetes, high blood pressure, high cholesterol, and even heart disease.
 So the P.I.N.K. diet could improve all these conditions.
 Weight loss may even lessen your need for medicine.
 But the intensity of the program may not make it ideal for people living with certain health problems.

 This is an intense program, so check with your doctor first to make sure it’s right for you.
 This is especially important for people with diabetes, because the extreme changes in your diet and exercise could cause dangerously low blood sugar.
 Your doctor may need to adjust your medicines.

 Some individuals with heart disease may have a tough time with the level of exercise in this program.

 The Final Word